Cognigy/Transformers/endpoint/webhook/lekabapi/README.md

 ## Provided Message Types

-Basically every message type which is supported by the specifide channel can be send.
+Basically every message type which is supported the specified channel can be send.
 Depending on the channel to which messages is send there are seven available message types

 - [text_message](#text)
 - [media_message](#media-attachments)